specmesh/getting-started-apachekafka/README.md

-# Getting started: SpecMesh with Apache Kafka - No security
+# Getting started: SpecMesh with Apache Kafka - No ACL or security

 # Introduction